Gianluca Prestianni

-Gianluca Prestianni Gross (born 31 January 2006) is an Argentine professional footballer who plays as a winger for Vélez Sarsfield.
+Gianluca Prestianni Gross (born 31 January 2006) is an Argentine professional footballer who plays as a winger for Primeira Liga club Benfica and the Argentina national team.

 Club career

 Prestianni made his professional debut for Vélez Sarsfield in the Copa Libertadores on 24 May 2022 in match against Estudiantes.
+On 11 October 2023, he was named by English newspaper The Guardian as one of the best players born in 2006 worldwide.